Bronwen

 Bronwen (/cy/) is a Welsh feminine given name.
 It is closely associated with the similar name Branwen, which appears in medieval Welsh literature.
-Used in Wales since the 19th century, it was introduced to the English-speaking public at large by a character in the Richard Llewellyn novel How Green Was My Valley (1939).
+Used in Wales since the 19th century, it was introduced to the English-speaking public at large by a character in the Richard Llewellyn novel How Green Was My Valley (novel) (1939).

 Notable bearers of the name include: